 '''

-p = I1::bind( <parameters> );
+p = I1::bind( <parameters>);

+'''

 the interface name in load() is "I1".

-'''

-If the first parameter to the \bind() is a full object reference string, Orbix returns an exception if the reference's Interface field is not I1 or a derived interface of I1.
+If the first parameter to the $\bind()$ is a full object reference string, Orbix returns an exception if the reference's Interface field is not I1 or a derived interface of I1.

-Refer to the entry for CORBA::ORB::object\to\string() in the Orbix C++ Programmer's Reference for details on the string format of Orbix object references.
+Refer to the entry for CORBA::ORB::object\to\string() in the Orbix Reference Guidefor details on the string format of Orbix object references.

-If an object fault occurs during the following call:
+• If an object fault occurs during the following call: